cheerego/docker-wrapper/readme.md

 万恶的 `k8s.gcr.io` `gcr.io` `quay.io`

 # Requirement
-docker in your system and docker command in your envirment
+docker in your system and docker command in your environment

 # Usage
 ```bash